What to see on Isla Saona

 ,regionOfInterest=(1997.5,2996.5))

-I'm starting this 4-day London itinerary with the grand symbols that define its skyline, ideal for a first impression of one of the world's most wonderful cities.
+I begin this 4-day London itinerary with the great symbols that define its skyline, ideal for a first contact with one of the most wonderful cities in the world.

-Big Ben is one of the most recognisable icons on the planet and, in my opinion, the first place to go after landing in London.
-Although we popularly call the tower by this name, the reality is that the name belongs to the enormous 13-tonne bell it houses inside.
+Big Ben is one of the most recognisable icons on the planet and, in my opinion, the first place you should go after landing in London.
+Although we popularly call the tower this, the reality is that the name belongs to the huge 13-tonne bell that it houses inside.

-After its recent restoration, Elizabeth Tower proudly displays its golden clock faces and bluish spires with spectacular brilliance, marking the rhythm of the city since the mid-19th century.
+After its recent restoration, the Elizabeth Tower shows off its golden dials and bluish spires with a spectacular shine, marking the rhythm of the city since the mid-19th century.

-You'll reach the next spot by walking in less than 2 minutes.
+You will arrive at the next point by walking in less than 2 minutes.

 The Palace of Westminster is the imposing seat of the British Parliament.
-This Victorian Neo-Gothic building, a World Heritage site, sits majestically on the banks of the Thames.
-Contemplating its pinnacles and carved facades is to understand the historical importance of the world's oldest democracy.
+This Victorian neo-Gothic building, a World Heritage Site, sits majestically on the banks of the Thames.
+Contemplating its pinnacles and carved facades is to understand the historical importance of the oldest democracy in the world.

-Walk around the palace south along Abingdon St to reach the temple entrance in about 5 minutes on foot.
+Go around the palace to the south along Abingdon St. to reach the temple entrance in about 5 minutes on foot.

-Westminster Abbey is the most important church in the United Kingdom and the setting for all royal coronations since 1066.
-Inside, steeped in mysticism, lie monarchs, statesmen, and literary geniuses in the famous Poets' Corner.
-It is a Gothic jewel that is a must-visit if you want to understand British identity.
+Westminster Abbey is the most important temple in the United Kingdom and the setting for all royal coronations since 1066.
+Inside, charged with mysticism, rest monarchs, statesmen and geniuses of literature in the famous Poets' Corner.
+It is a Gothic jewel that is a must-visit if you want to understand the British identity.

-You'll reach the London Eye in about 10-12 minutes on foot, crossing Westminster Bridge.
+You will reach the London Eye in about 10-12 minutes walking, crossing Westminster Bridge.

-The London Eye (Millennium Wheel) offers one of the best panoramic views of the city from its 135 metres height.
-Its glass capsules provide a 360-degree perspective, ideal for understanding the scale of London and even, on clear days, for spotting Windsor Castle on the horizon.
+The London Eye (Millennium Wheel) offers one of the best panoramic views of the city from its 135 metres in height.
+Its glass capsules provide a 360-degree perspective, ideal for understanding the dimension of London and even, on clear days, seeing Windsor Castle on the horizon.

 When you get off the wheel, walk to your left along the River Thames to reach South Bank.

-The South Bank is the cultural and leisure heart of London.
-It is a lively promenade full of street musicians, second-hand book markets, theatres like the National Theatre, and an unbeatable gastronomic offer.
-Walking here is to feel the most dynamic and creative pulse of the city by the Thames.
+The South Bank is the cultural and recreational soul of London.
+It is a lively promenade full of street musicians, second-hand book markets, theatres like the National Theatre and an unbeatable gastronomic offer.
+Walking here is feeling the most dynamic and creative heartbeat of the city next to the Thames.

 Retrace your steps to return to Westminster Bridge.

-From Westminster Bridge, you'll get one of the most beautiful images of Parliament and Big Ben.
-It's the perfect spot to watch the iconic red double-decker buses cross the river, creating the perfect photo for your trip.
+From Westminster Bridge you will have one of the most beautiful images of Parliament and Big Ben.
+It is the perfect place to see how the iconic red double-decker buses cross the river, creating the perfect photograph of your trip.

-With its famous giant LED screens, the statue of Eros, and the constant flow of people, Piccadilly Circus is London's "Times Square".
-A place full of energy that serves as the quintessential meeting point, where entertainment and the nightlife of the West End coexist.
+With its famous giant LED screens, the statue of Eros and the constant flow of people, Piccadilly Circus is the London "Times Square".
+A place full of energy that serves as the meeting point par excellence, where entertainment and the nightlife of the West End coexist.

 ,regionOfInterest=(1750,1166.5))